Tooth decay conditions and syndromes.

 The root portion of a tooth is not covered by enamel.
 Instead, it's primarily composed of another mineralized tissue called dentin.

-When gum recession occurs, a tooth's root is "exposed" (meaning it's no longer fully covered over by a protective layer of gum tissue and bone).
+When gum recession occurs, a tooth's root becomes "exposed" (meaning it's no longer fully covered over by a protective layer of gum tissue and bone).

 - Brushing too forcefully, or brushing back and forth with a "sawing" motion, can cause gum tissue to recede.
 So can brushing with a toothbrush whose bristles are too stiff.